afs-public/ascend-sdk-go/docs/models/components/snapshotprocessdate.md

 # SnapshotProcessDate

 The process date of the snapshot.
+This date corresponds to the underlying data within the snapshot.

 ## Fields